VEnghed/Recruitment/README.md

  The database is currently hosted on [GCP](https://cloud.google.com/) but could be moved anywhere, just update the environment variables with the appropriate parameters.

-  The frontend app is served as a static asset located in the `build` directory located in the parent directory of the server and is connected to the router in the frontend app so as to only serve the necessary chunks of javascript and css.
+ Authentication and authorization is handled by using `JWT` which are passed to and from the client.
+The token contains the username and role of the logged in user and is added to the request object when passing it through the authorize middleware from the `auth` directory.
+A login is valid for 30 minutes after which the user will have to log in again.
+This is kept track of in the database.

-  ### Frontend
+  ### Frontend ⚛️

 The frontend consists of a React application that was bootstrapped using `create-react-app` and its source code is located within the src directory.
 Each page is represented by its own component in the components directory, where the component itself is located alog with styling. `index.js` is the entrypoint and hydrates the DOM with the `App` component in which routing to the other components is defined.
+The components are made by using functions and not classes.

 📦src
  ┣ 📂components